william-lti/testing-ollama/README.md

    -  Parse responses from the Ollama API.
    -  Display the response to the user in the console.
 4. **Storing Interactions in MongoDB**
-   - Storing Interaction in MongoDB
+   - Storing Interaction in MongoDB.
-   - Retrieving all Interactions from MongoDB
+   - Retrieving all Interactions from MongoDB.
-   - Retrieving documents containing a specific string in the question field
+   - Retrieving documents containing a specific string in the question field.
-   - Adding a new field to the database to record keywords in the questions
+   - Adding a new field to the database to record keywords in the questions.
-5. **Coming soon**
+5. **Adding Tags to Interactions**
+   - Modify the Interaction Class with a List of strings to record tags.
+   - Generate a list of tags from ollama.
+   - Update the existing interaction in MongoDB with the generated tags.
+6. **Next step: Improve code**